renpy/renpy/sphinx/source/atl.rst

     of the displayable.
 The precise details of the blurring may change between Ren'Py versions, and the blurring may exhibit artifactsm, especially when the image being blurred is changing.

+    This requires model-based rendering to be enabled by setting :var:`config.gl2` to True.

 These properties are applied in the following order: